texanmason/texanmason.github.io/vitae.md

 * June 27, 2017 - installed as Master of the Second Veil.
 * November 7, 2017 - installed as Excellent King (by dispensation).
 * June 26, 2018 - installed as Most Excellent High Priest.
-* April 30, 2019 - recieved Parry Grading Gold Award with 999/1000 score in ritual proficiency.
+* April 30, 2019 - received Parry Grading Gold Award with 999/1000 score in ritual proficiency.
 * July 2, 2019 - installed as Principal Sojourner

 ##### Order of the High Priesthood in Texas